neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 some standard practices on how to organize state management using redux.
 I think this is an important step to create a platform for further discussions.
 I found myself agreeing with most of the recommendations, but there are a few that I disagree with.
-I think a primary reason why I disagree with the official style-guide is because virtually every project I use is built with `redux-saga`.
+I think the primary reason why I disagree with the official style-guide is because virtually every project I use is built with `redux-saga`.
+`redux-thunk` is rarely the right choice except for very small react applications.

 As a software engineer that builds a lot of front-end apps with other engineers, it's vitally important that when we build an app we make it readable and